STAY UP TO DATE

 SEEKING GPs who see patients from sub-Saharan Africa and South East Asia for research.
 Research being conducted at Curtin is exploring the barriers to HIV testing among people from sub-Saharan Africa and South East Asia.
 Researchers are currently seeking the support of GP’s from WA, SA, NSW and Victoria.
 For more information, visit the SiREN website or email email@example.com

-HIV and Migrant Website.
+HIV and Migration Country Profiles.
 The new HIV and migration website is up and running!
 The website has the HIV and migration profiles for eight different countries, including Australia and the United States.
 The website also includes statistics on HIV for migrants in Australia.

 AFAO Blueprint.
 The AFAO Blueprint has been released and is available online.
 The Blueprint describes the additional effort and investment required to resource community organisations, research institutes and the community and clinical workforce to end HIV transmission in Australia.
 This includes strategies for safe sex and Australian travellers and specialised programs for hidden populations.

 ViiV Healthcare Report.
 The ViiV Healthcare report on HIV has recently been released.
 It outlines perspectives and priorities from the HIV community, healthcare professionals, and representatives of HIV community peak bodies to inform the development of the next HIV strategy.

 Migrants and HIV stigma: findings from the Stigma Index Study (U.K) by Chinouya M., et al. (2017).
 A UK study has reported that people living with HIV are still experiencing stigma.
 The study involved analysing data from the Stigma Index Study which measured stigma experienced by participants living with HIV.
 It revealed that participants avoided healthcare or treatment because of HIV-related stigma.